On the Sample Complexity of Graphical Model Selection for Non-Stationary Processes: Problem Formulation

 The model \eqref{equ_proc_model} reduces to the i.i.d.\ setting for $\nrblocks = 1$ and block length $ \blockLength = \samplesize$.
 In this paper, we study the fundamental limits of accurate GMS based on non-stationary data which conforms to the model \eqref{equ_proc_model} with $\nrblocks>1$ (the non-stationary setting).

 At first glance, the process model \eqref{equ_proc_model} might seem overly restrictive as it still requires blocks of consecutive samples to be i.i.d.
-However, as we will now discuss, the model \eqref{equ_proc_model} can be used as an approximation at least for two large and practically relevant classes of random processes, i.e., stationary and underspread (non-stationary) processes.
+However, as we will now discuss, the model \eqref{equ_proc_model} can be used as an approximation at least for some important classes of random processes.
+For each of these process classes we are able to identify useful choices for the block length $L$ in \eqref{equ_proc_model}.

-{\bf Stationary Processes.} The model \eqref{equ_proc_model} covers the case where the observed samples form a stationary process \cite{CSGraphSelJournal,HannakJung2014conf,JungGaphLassoSPL}.
+{\bf Stationary Processes.} The model \eqref{equ_proc_model} covers the case where the observed samples form a stationary process \cite{CSGraphSelJournal,Dahlhaus2000,BachJordan04,JungGaphLassoSPL}.
 Indeed, consider a zero-mean Gaussian stationary process $\vx[\timevar]$ with auto-covariance function

 and spectral density matrix (SDM) \cite{Dahlhaus2000}

 Let